spack/spack-monitor/docs/getting_started/install.rst

 The script ``manage.py`` provides an easy interface to run custom commands.
-For example, here is how to do migrations and setup the database (this needs to be done first or manually if you disable the commands in ``run_uwsgi.sh``:
+For example, here is how to do migrations and setup the database (this is done automatically for you when you first bring up the container in ``run_uwsgi.sh``, but if you need to change models or otherwise update the application, you'll need to run these manually in the
+container:

 .. code-block:: console